Scipy CSGraph Wrappers

 Notes

-2. By default, these functions will perform a check to make sure the input graph is actually directed and acyclic.
-These are generally fairly fast but if you are confident in your graphs and want to save the odd millisecond, you can set checks=False.
+dijkstracurrently does not supportreturn_predecessors=True.
+See the docstrings for details! - By default, these functions will perform a check to make sure the input graph is actually directed and acyclic.
+These are generally fairly fast but if you are confident in your graphs and want to save the odd millisecond, you can set